Koredotcom/docs/docs/gale/playground/select-a-template-for-a-prompt.md

 !!! note

-    In the simple mode, you can remove the curly braces and add the required variable, but in the advanced mode, the data comes from the dataset file that you have selected.
+    In the simple mode, you just input the required variable without the curly braces.
+In advanced mode, data is taken from the selected dataset file.
 For more information about uploading a dataset, see **Upload a dataset file**.

 **To select a template, follow these steps**: